YnievesDotNet/FourStream/docs/Events.md

-#Editing Events and Handlers use
+﻿#Editing Events and Handlers use
 By defaults, the package handlers event have a native functions, here a list:

 Handler Event  |  Function